-The behavioural practice, Dean Hart, Ben McKechnie and their team are fully covered by appropriate professional indemnity and public liability insurance in order to be in a position to meet any liabilities should they occur.
+- All professionals within CBT Referrals are fully covered by their own appropriate professional indemnity and public liability insurance in order to be in a position to meet any liabilities should they occur.
 They are not employees of CBT Referrals but specialists in their own right.

 - Behaviour treatment is firmly rooted in the practical application of scientifically based evidence resulting from proven practical experience.
-Where any behavioural intervention is experimental, both client and referring Veterinary Surgeon are informed
+Where any behavioural intervention is experimental, both client and referring Veterinary Surgeon is informed

-Clients and referring Veterinary Surgeon(s) are also kept as fully informed as possible regarding behavioural diagnosis and treatment recommendations and the reasoning behind them.
-Clients are not lead to form unrealistic expectations of the outcome of any behavioural work.
+- Clients and referring Veterinary Surgeon(s) are also kept as fully informed as possible regarding behavioural diagnosis and treatment recommendations and the reasoning behind them.
+Clients are not led to form unrealistic expectations of the outcome of any behavioural work.

-All information acquired from the client is confidential, within the limits of the law and is not improperly used.
+- All information acquired from the client is confidential, within the limits of the law and is not improperly used.
 Date protection is upheld.
-Where details of cases are made public, or used to train students the anonymity of the client is preserved.
-Photography, video or tape recordings of the clients, patients or their property are made only with the consent of the client and after such permission remain the property of CBT Referrals.
+Where details of cases are made public or used to train students the anonymity of the client is preserved.
+Photography, video or tape recordings of the clients, patients or their property are made only with the consent of the client and after such permission remains the property of CBT Referrals.

-Assistants and any other employees conform to this code of practice in their dealings with the client, referring Veterinary Surgeon and members of the public.
+- Assistants and any other persons involved conform to this code of practice in their dealings with the client, referring Veterinary Surgeon and members of the public.

 - Viewpoints and professional conduct of other qualified canine behaviourists are respected and will not publicly be denigrated, however, advice will be suggested where professional conduct of any other canine behaviourist or similar professional is of concern.
 Should any other professional be involved with the client and carry out any violation of the welfare of the client, or the client's pet, steps may then be taken to resolve the matter.